i-2-S3 Frequently Asked Questions:

 Q - Will i-2-S3 work on any System i?

-A - i-2-S3 will work on any system running OS/400 or i/OS with release levels of V5R1M0 or higher.
+A - i-2-S3 will work on any system running IBM i/OS with a release level of 6.1 or higher.

 Q - The restore commands in i-2-S3 seem quite simplified, can I do a complex restore using options